tumblingprogrammer/blog_entries/scratch-pad.md

 To generate a value for your `DJANGO_SECRET_KEY` you can use [this site](http://www.miniwebtool.com/django-secret-key-generator/) or, better yet, program your own python script to do it.

-Once you edit the file, click on the `save` button on the top right corner of the window, or press 'ctrl` + `l` simultaneously.
+Once you edit the file, click on the `save` button on the top right corner of the window, or press `ctrl` + `l` simultaneously.

 Go back to the terminal and make sure to deactivate your `djangoboilerplate` virtual environment (if it is active) by running `deactivate djangoboilerplate` and re-activating it by running `workon djangoboilerplate`.

 **WARNING!** | Make sure to use opening and closing quotes (`" "`) on line `DJANGO_SECRET_KEY="your_django_secret_key_goes_here"`.
 Otherwise, `bash` will complain that it can't find a proper `EOF` closing.

-**TIP!**| to make my life easier, I usually have a tab on my browser pointing to PAW's dashboard, and another one with an up-and-running `bash` terminal.
+**TIP!**| To make my life easier, I usually have a tab on my browser pointing to PAW's dashboard, and another one with an up-and-running `bash` terminal.

 Once your `djangoboilerplate` virtual environment has been reactivated, run `echo $DJANGO_SECRET_KEY`, after which the terminal should output your secret key.